m-fariz-a/my_fedora_silverblue/README.md

 Toolbox is is a tool for linux to manage containers via command line.
 This is useful for development to keep the host OS clean.

-This guide is using Fedora Silverblue as the Host OS and refer to this GitHub repo <https://github.com/castrojo/images>
+This guide is using **Fedora Silverblue as the Host OS** and refer to this GitHub repo <https://github.com/castrojo/images>.
+My main distro to test my script development is using **Ubuntu LTS** because this is the most popular linux distribution, but it is also possible to test using other distributions.

 ## create container :

-By default this command will create fedora container automatically based on the host version
+By default this command will create **Fedora** container automatically based on the host version

 ```
 $ toolbox create